Are you spending some time in Algarve and you would like to try some birdwatching?

 The meeting point is always at the A ROCHA centre.
 Departure time to be arranged, as it changes throughout the year, because of sunrise time.
 You will be driven to the location in one of our vehicles.

 We will spend the morning at a complex of saltpans and lagoons behind Faro airport.
-The salt pans are usually a good place to see Flamingos and Shelducks.
+The saltpans are usually a good place to see Flamingos and Shelducks.
 In the reedbeds around, you can hear Cetti’s Warbler.
-In the trees, White Storks nests and in winter, they are joined by Cormorants and sometimes Booted Eagles.
+On the trees, White Stork nests and, in winter, they are joined by Cormorants and sometimes Booted Eagles.
 In the lagoons, many ducks are present in winter: Mallards, Gadwalls, Teals, Shovelers, Wigeons, Pochards, Tufted Ducks and Red-crested Pochards.
 After looking at these lagoons, we will walk along a golf course on the way to a bird hide.
 The green is a good place to see Hoopoes, Azure-winged Magpies and Waxbills.
 The hide overlooks a lagoon where Purple Swamphen, Black-headed Weavers and Little Bitterns breed.

 In the afternoon, we will drive near Tavira and spend a couple of hour’s birdwatching at the saltpans.
 This place is also part of the Ria Formosa Natural Park and is good for waders.
 Flamingos are often seen, feeding in the lagoons with Avocets and Black-winged Stilts.
 On the dykes between the lagoons, we usually see Kentish and Ringed Plovers, Dunlins, Sanderlings, Little Stints and Little Terns.
 Audouin’s Gulls are also regularly seen with Yellow-legged and Lesser Black-backed Gulls.
 In the bushes along the track Sardinian Warblers breed.
 After looking at the lagoons we walk towards the canal and see Tavira Island.